openrails/openrails/Source/Documentation/Manual/cabs.rst

 When parameter FullTable is set to False, only the first 6 lines are displayed.
+Optional parameter LoadUnits defines which is the UoM used for the Load field.
+Default is AMPS in a metric environment and KILO_LBS in the other cases.
+Selectable LoadUnits are AMPS, NEWTONS, KILO_NEWTONS, LBS and KILO_KBS.

+The screen display can be rotated adding parameter ORTSAngle ( number ) in the ScreenDisplay block.
+The angle is in degrees.

 For every keyboard command related to Distributed Power, a cabview control is also available.
 Here's a list of the cabview controls::